 Students may have disabilities that affect their ability to process information efficiently, such as learning disabilities, attention deficit hyperactivity disorder (ADHD), and autism spectrum disorder (ASD).
 They may have disabilities that affect their mental health, such as anxiety and depression, which can make it difficult to be academically engaged.
 They may have physical or sensory impairments that can limit their access to locations or materials or require special materials.
 They may have chronic health conditions, such as diabetes or Crohn’s disease, that may lead to class absences or require flexible due dates.
 With documentation, students with temporary medical conditions resulting from illness or accidents may also request accommodations.

-And while their disability may be a part of who they are, it is not the most interesting thing about them.
-They want you to see them as a whole person, with a full potential and a wide range of abilities.
-They can thrive at Elon by building relationships, becoming self-advocates, and pursuing their personal and professional goals, just like the rest of our students.
+And, while their disability may be a part of who they are, it is not the most interesting thing about them.
+They want you to see them as a whole person, with a full potential and a wide range of abilities and strengths.
+Neurodiverse students can thrive at Elon by building relationships, becoming self-advocates, and pursuing their personal and professional goals.

 According to the Americans with Disabilities Act a university must provide physical access to all facilities and meaningful access to the educational experience.
 There must be a robust process in place for addressing student needs.
 A university may not discriminate on the basis of disability or require a student to disclose their disability.